gavinrozzi/nj-school-funding/README.md

  I am also working on creating an R implementation of the algorithm due to the limitations & cost of working with SAS.

  Data used in this analysis was obtained from the New Jersey Department of Education and is contained in the /data folder.
+A table of equalized valuations for 2020 was obtained from the New Jersey Division of Taxation.

  This is a work in progress.